 All critical facilities (see Figure 6-8 and Figure 6-9) are likely vulnerable to tornadoes.
-The most common problems associated with this hazard are utility losses.
-Downed power lines can cause blackouts, leaving large areas isolated.
-Phone, water, and sewer systems may not function.
-Roads may become impassable due to downed trees or other debris.
+The most common problems associated with this hazard are utility loss.
+Downed power lines can cause blackouts, leaving

 Environmental features are exposed to tornado risk, although damages are generally localized to the path of the tornado.